 “We have sinned by speaking against the Lord and against you.
 Pray that the Lord will take away the snakes.”
 (Numbers 21:6-7).

 Moses prayed, and then God decided to provide a way out for them - a way of rescuing them - a way of healing them.
-He instructed Moses to do something very strange - probably something that didn't make much sense at the time.
+He instructed Moses to do something very strange.

 The Lord said to Moses, “Make a snake and put it up on a pole; anyone who is bitten can look at it and live.”
 So Moses made a bronze snake and put it up on a pole.
 Then when anyone was bitten by a snake and looked at the bronze snake, they lived.
 (Numbers 21:8-9)

-It makes you wonder, would we do the same today if we had a piece of the actual cross, or the ark of the covenant, or a part of Noah's ark?
-Would we worship those things more than God Himself?
-(Romans 1:25).
+It makes you wonder, if we had a piece of the actual cross, or the ark of the covenant, or a part of Noah's ark today, would we turn them into idols and worship them more than God Himself?
 Maybe there's a good reason we don't have such things.

 No comments: